 PV= $ 25,000 / (1,10 × 1,10 × 1,10) = $ 18,783 now (to nearest cent)

 So, if the discount rate is %10, that investment is worth $ 3783.
 Your company can undertake the project because $ 3783 is a positive value.

 A Simple Cost Benefit Analysis Example and Calculation Steps

 Let’s assume that a board chairman of a construction company claims his team to make a comparison between two potential real estate development projects.
 He also reminds them that the company’s financial health is getting poor so he has to select one of them.

 The team works and lists below the potential incomes and costs of each project.

-Note: In order to simplfy the cost benefit analysis example, we will not make a net present value calculation for each cost and income.
+Note: In order to simplify the cost benefit analysis example, we will not use a discount rate for each cost and income.

 – 500 housing units will be constructed.

 – 400 of them will be sold and 100 of them will be rented for 20 years.